braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer.md

 {% subtabs %}
 {% subtab iOS %}
 When a click on the universal link occurs, your app is opened and the SDK is initiated.
 To enable the SDK to extract the OneLink behind the click domain, perform the following:
-1. List the click domains in the SDK property  <code>[resolveDeepLinkURLs](https://dev.appsflyer.com/hc/docs/ios-sdk-reference-appsflyerlib#resolvedeeplinkurls)</code>.
+1. List the click domains in the SDK property  [`resolveDeepLinkURLs`](https://dev.appsflyer.com/hc/docs/ios-sdk-reference-appsflyerlib#resolvedeeplinkurls).
 Make sure to set this property before SDK initialization.
 2. Make sure that List <em>spgo.io</em> is one of the listed domains.
-SparkPost owns this domain and it's part of the redirection flow. <code>AppsFlyerLib.shared().resolveDeepLinkURLs = ["click.example.com","spgo.io"]</code>
+SparkPost owns this domain and it's part of the redirection flow. `AppsFlyerLib.shared().resolveDeepLinkURLs = ["click.example.com","spgo.io"]`
-3. Use the <code>[onAppOpenAttribution](https://dev.appsflyer.com/hc/docs/ios-sdk-reference-appsflyerlibdelegate#onappopenattribution)</code> API to get the deep link parameters and handle the deep link data.
+3. Use the [`onAppOpenAttribution`](https://dev.appsflyer.com/hc/docs/ios-sdk-reference-appsflyerlibdelegate#onappopenattribution) API to get the deep link parameters and handle the deep link data.
 {% endsubtab %}
 {% subtab Android %}
 When a click on an App Link occurs, your app is opened and the SDK is initiated.
 To enable the app to extract the OneLink behind the click domain and resolve the deep link, perform the following:

 1. List the click domains in the SDK method [`setResolveDeepLinkURLs`](https://support.appsflyer.com/hc/en-us/articles/4408735106193#resolve-wrapped-deep-link-urls).
 This property needs to be set before SDK initialization.
 2. Make sure that List *spgo.io* is one of the listed domains.
-SparkPost owns this domain and it's part of the redirection flow. <code>AppsFlyerLib.getInstance().setResolveDeepLinkURLs("clickdomain.com", "myclickdomain.com", "spgo.io");</code>
+SparkPost owns this domain and it's part of the redirection flow. `AppsFlyerLib.getInstance().setResolveDeepLinkURLs("clickdomain.com", "myclickdomain.com", "spgo.io");`
 {% endsubtab %}
 {% endsubtabs %}
 {% endtab %}